MJoergen/rps/README.md

 * ANTI_NEXT   : Specifically designed to win against the NEXT strategy.
 * MADS        : Uses a normal distribution to predict the move of its opponents.
 * MIKE_4      : Call Sarah O'Connor.
 NOW!
+* ANTI_MIKE   : A (somewhat) successfull attempt to gain points over MIKE_4
+* DELAY       : A more unpredictable version of NEXT.